vojtechhuser/project/sdtm-omop/readme.md

 [sdtm-input-csv](sdtm-input-csv) folder shows this data.

+### Source-value-OMOP model
+`Source-value-OMOP` (svOMOP) is a interim and loosely standardized data model that does not follow all OMOP specifications (all columns, type of colums).
+It uses source_value columns to do a first-pass of data standardization.
+In next stage, svOMOP is further converted into pragmatic OMOP (pOMOP). svOMOP, however allows comparison of multiple sources using standardized source_value columns.
+It is comparable to Sentinel or PCORNet models by preserving data in source terminologies.

+#### Pragmatic-OMOP model
+`Pragmatic OMOP` (pOMOP) has all required and correctly typed columns per OMOP model and is more refined than svOMOP. pOMOP is meant as input into `pOMOP ETL script` (in development) that uses OMOP Vocabulary or source-to-concept mapping to populate X_concept_id columns.

 ### Conversion experience

 - SDTM manual is very long, in PDF format (this should change with CDISC SHARE initaitive)
-- DM domain does not contain year of birth.
-It is not clear at what time age is calculated. (at first visit of the subject?; day 1 of the trial)
+- Demographic (DM) domain does not contain year of birth.
+It is not clear at what time age is calculated. (at first visit of the subject?; day 1 of the trial) (convention)
+- Demographic (DM) domain data on screen failure or arm: missing suitable concept_id  (issue) (tentatively using LOINC 68839-0| Research Note)

-- LOINC codes will be used in SDTM (in 2018, FDA clarified a LOINC strategy)
+- LOINC codes will be used in SDTM (in 2018, FDA clarified a LOINC strategy) so detailed mapping is not pursued.

-- Assignment into arms can be a cohort or observation.
+- Assignment into arms can be in COHORT table or as OBSERVATION or other table (convention).
 - Vital Signs (VS) domain is very similar to Laboratory (LB) domain.
 Both have standard units and original value and numeric value.
+LB has exact datetime, whereas VS has only date (issue).
+- _source_value columns were sometimes overloaded with multiple elements separated by delimiters (issue)

+### Trial metadata

+- SDTM contains IPD data (=individual participant data) and data that is not on individual participant level.
+Trial Visit (TV) domain and Trial Arms (TA) can be put into METADATA or other table or kept in original format (convention).

 ## Limitations